Who we are

 - The Owl Centre delivers independent therapy services to children at our clinics, in their homes, or in their educational settings.

 - The Owl Centre is owned and directed by David Rhodri Lathey, Nicola Sonya Lathey, and Philip James Lathey.

 - The Owl Centre is committed to protecting the privacy of information provided by clients.

 Collection of personal information

-- Information about the client’s child will be collected via spoken or written media from parents / carers.
+- Information about the patient(s) will be collected via spoken or written media from clients / parents / carers.

-- With parental consent, information may also be collected from other professionals working with your child.
+- With (parental) consent, information may also be collected from other professionals working with you or your child.

-- Information may also be taken about family members where this relates to your child - e.g. contact details for parents and any relevant medical / developmental history.
+- Information may also be taken about family members where this relates to you or your child - e.g. contact details for parents and any relevant medical / developmental history.